delapuente/AutoBlog/stories/introducing-autoblog.md

 Introducing AutoBlog

-<p>AutoBlog is a little JavaScript utility to build static blogs with minimum
+AutoBlog is a little JavaScript utility to build static blogs with minimum server support.
-server support.</p>
 +++
-<p>With AutoBlog you maintain folders called streams in the server and write
-your stories in plain text inside the stream.
-Each stream must have an index.json file with a list of published stories.</p>
+With AutoBlog you maintain folders called streams in the server and write your stories in plain text inside the stream.
+Each stream must have an index.json file with a list of published stories.

-<p>Inside a post you can use HTML to <b>format your entry</b>.</p>
+Inside a post you can use Markdown to **format your entry**.

-<p>This is only a proof of concept of AutoBlog and several features are coming
+This is only a proof of concept of AutoBlog and several features are coming soon.
-soon.</p>
 ---
 by Salva
 on 2013-6-23